hiradyazdan/sdf-ray4d-engine/README.md

     - CmdSetScissor
     - CmdDraw

-In contrast to using `GLFW`, above Vulkan implementations are already abstracted and handled via `QVulkanDeviceFunctions` where there's no need to create extra classes and functionality for them.
+In contrast to using `GLFW`, `SDL` or Native API, above Vulkan implementations are already abstracted and handled via `QVulkanWindow` and `QVulkanDeviceFunctions` where there's no need to create extra classes and functionality for them.

-This means, `VkDevice` and its functions can be extracted from `QtVulkanWindow` instance.
-The same applies to all other `vk` prefixed functions which are invoked by `QVulkanDeviceFunctions` instance.
+This means, `VkDevice` and its functions can be taken from `QVulkanWindow` instance.
+The same applies to all other `vk` prefixed functions which are invoked by `QVulkanDeviceFunctions`instance.

+`QVulkanWindowPrivate` acts as an internal class and, its instance is injected into `QVulkanWindow` which manages all complex device related functionality including GPU-CPU Synchronization/Multithreading and is hidden from the user.

 #### Design Restrictions